-The Jaguar XK150 Coupé had a one-piece windscreen replacing the split screen used by it's XK120 and XK140 predecessors and which was set 4 inches further forward.
+The Jaguar XK150 Coupé had a one-piece windscreen replacing the split-screen used by its XK120 and XK140 predecessors and which was set 4 inches further forward.
 The 3.8 litre engine arrived in 1960.
-The car was succeeded by the E-Type Jaguar.
+The E-Type Jaguar succeeded the XK150.

 The XJ Coupé was launched at the London Motor Show in 1973, but rumoured teething problems prevented it from emerging for another two years.
 All versions came with the vinyl roof as standard.
 It used the XK6 inline 6-cylinder dual overhead camshaft (DOHC) engine designed by William Heynes Jaguar's chief engineer and produced by Jaguar Cars between 1949 and 1992.

 The Series 1 3.8 litre Jaguar E-TYPE produced at the Browns Lane factory in Coventry and debuted at the 1961 Geneva Motor Show was described by Enzo Ferrari as the most beautiful car ever made.
 It combined beauty with performance with a claimed top speed of 150mph and 0-60mph in under 7 seconds.

 The Jaguar S Type available in 3.4 and 3.8 litre had the much-acclaimed independent rear suspension used in the Mark X (renamed in "420G" in 1966).
 Competing with the more expensive Mark X and it's predecessor, the Jaguar MK2 it overtook the MK2 annual sales in 1965 and 1966 and then fell below the MK2 in 1967 and 68, it's last year of production.
 It was succeeded by the Jaguar XJ6